 - Resident Manual

 The SMHS will make reasonable efforts to notify the Resident Physician of any material changes in the Resident Manual.
-The SMHS current notice practice is to e-mail changes to the Resident Manual to the University e-mail address of Resident Physician maintained by the Office of Graduate Medical Education.
-It is the Resident Physician’s responsibility to monitor his or her University email account for information on any changes.
-The Resident Manual is posted to the GME website at:
+The SMHS current notice practice is to e-mail changes to the Resident Manual to the University e-mail address of the Resident Physician maintained by the Office of Graduate Medical Education.
+The Resident Physician’s responsible for monitoring his or her University email account for information on any changes.
+The Resident Manual is posted to the GME website at Resident Manual.

 By entering into an agreement, the Resident Physician agrees to undertake many academic and clinical obligations in exchange for the educational and academic opportunity to participate in the Program at PGY Level identified in the Residency Agreement.